Many of us like to start the day with a balanced, nutrient-packed breakfast. And to achieve this, many of us reach for a bowl of muesli.

 As is the case with the previous recipes on this list, all you need to do is mix all the dry ingredients together, and in a separate bowl mix the wet ingredients together.

 Then, combine them both until mixed together, and bake until golden brown.
-This is another very simple recipe that will provide you with several week’s worths of healthy breakfasts and snacks!
+This is another of our easy vegan & gluten-free muesli recipes that will provide you with several week’s worths of healthy breakfasts and snacks!

 Just because we’re making vegan recipes, does not mean we need to miss out on all things chocolate.
 This recipe combines cocoa powder and vegan dark chocolate for the ultimate chocolaty breakfast.